Awareness, Education, and Prevention

 For the long term, the group will serve as a standing committee that will establish goals and desired outcomes for prevention and monitor progress in order to establish a centralized framework with decentralized service delivery.
 The group will communicate regularly with other working groups and committees on campus to maximize efficiencies.
 The group will periodically update the inventory and make available a summary of all initiatives related to violence prevention, and regularly review emerging best practices and assess their applicability to UNC-Chapel Hill.
 The group will periodically revisit prevention philosophy, create a report on the progress made, and solicit feedback from the community.
 This group will initially report to the Vice Chancellors for Student Affairs and Human Resources/Equal Opportunity and Compliance and will later transition to the Chief Prevention Strategy Officer upon their recruitment.
 Members will be a combination of people who are implementing prevention work directly, those who have expertise in violence prevention, and community stakeholders.

-For more information or to get involved with the UNC Gender-Based Violence Prevention Advisory Group, please contact LB Klein (Chair).
+For more information or to get involved with the UNC Gender-Based Violence Prevention Advisory Group, please contact Christi Hurt (Chair).

 Philosophy and Frameworks